github/opensource.guide/_articles/building-community.md

 The bigger your project, and the bigger your community, the easier it is to find help.
 [Django](https://github.com/django/django)'s original BDFLs ([benevolent dictators for life](../../sustaining/leadership/#what-are-some-of-the-common-governance-structures-for-open-source-projects)), @adrianholovaty and @jacobian, [both](http://www.holovaty.com/writing/bdfls-retiring/) [retired](https://jacobian.org/writing/retiring-as-bdfls/) after 9 years when they felt the community had outgrown them.

 The reality is that [most projects only have](https://peerj.com/preprints/1233.pdf) one or two maintainers who do most of the work.
 While you may not always find someone to answer the call, putting a Batsignal out there increases the chances that other people will pitch in.
 And the earlier you start, the sooner people can help.

+> It's in your best interest to recruit contributors who enjoy and who are capable of doing the things that you are not.
+Do you enjoy coding, but not answering issues?
+Then identify those individuals in your community who do and let them have it. - @gr2m, ["Welcoming Communities"](http://hood.ie/blog/welcoming-communities.html)

 ## Resolving conflicts